How are Steroids Used to Treat Thyroid Eye Disease?

 Steroids are strong drugs that can be effective in decreasing inflammation in TED.
 However, the benefits of taking steroids must be weighed against the many possible side effects known to result from long-term use, especially at high doses.3

 Short-term side effects of steroids may include:3

 - High blood pressure

-- Mental effects like mood swings, behavior changes, confusion
+- Mental effects like mood swings, behavior changes, anxiety, restlessness

-- High blood sugar, which can cause or worsen diabetes
+- High blood sugar, which can cause the onset of or worsen diabetes

 Side effects of long-term steroid use may include:3

 - Stomach ulcers